melch8805a/Android-User-Profiles/README.md

 1) Use SL4A - Python

 2) Enable multiple user profiles on android (device agnostic)

+	a) probably need backend database for profile handling... we'll see...

 3) Figure out installer package so that SL4A does not need to be installed

+	a) initial research show that when packaged it will do this

 4) Figure out if root is required (probably)